What is the 3G sunset?

 How will the 3G sunset affect existing IoT deployments?

-The sunset impacts every 3G device, from IoT sensors to tablets and smartphones, regardless of manufacturer.
-It’s important for IoT managers to inventory their devices to be sure which ones will be affected.
-Even if a device was activated recently, it might not be safe—if it was manufactured prior to 2018, it could be limited to 3G connectivity.
+Ultimately the sunset of legacy networks will impact every device not capable of 4/5G, from IoT sensors to tablets and smartphones — regardless of manufacturer.
+It’s important for IoT managers to inventory their devices to know which ones will be affected.

 What are the benefits of switching to 4G LTE?

 For some IoT use cases, 4G LTE will be the most logical migration destination for your deployment.
-4G offers much better coverage, and carriers are not planning to sunset this technology in the near future, so it’s also future-proof.
+For many global operators, 4G is now a mature technology offering substantial coverage, and carriers are not planning to sunset this technology in the near future, so it’s also future-proof.
 Here are a few other advantages of 4G LTE versus 3G:

-4G LTE data speeds are typically between 20–50 Mbps, up to 10 times faster than 3G.
-If your deployment involves high volumes of data (such as streaming surveillance video), this will benefit you.
+- Higher bandwidth 4G LTE data speeds are significantly faster than 3G.
+If your deployment involves high volumes of data (such as streaming video), this will benefit you.

-What are the benefits of switching to LPWAN?
+What are the benefits of switching to 4G IoT technologies?

 Migrating your deployment

-The 3G sunset can cause temporary headaches as you rethink your IoT strategy, but it’s also an opportunity to restructure long-term plans and bring your deployment up-to-date with the technology that’s best for your use case.
-Some of the options may also result in both short-term and long-term cost savings, which is never an unwelcome surprise.
+The 3G sunset may initially seem intimidating; however, it is also an opportunity to re-envision long-term plans and upgrade deployed devices to the latest technology that’s best for your use case.
+Additionally, the options highlighted above will likely result in short-term and long-term cost savings.